Karahara

 Karahara is a village in Agra, in the Indian state of Uttar Pradesh.

+Location

 This village is 8 km from NH-11 Agra, Jaipur Highway.
 Fatehpur Sikari is 21 km from Karahara.
 Seven communities make up the village.
 It is surrounded by Dalsa Ka Nagla, Sagunapur, Dabla, Dabli Akhwai, Aladdin and other villages.

 There is a traditional system of haath on Monday and Thursday in which people get fresh vegetables.
 Karahara has small shops selling kirana and fertilizer.
 The State Bank of India provides financial services.
 A government hospital is located there.

-The population is 10000.
-The people speak HINDI(braj).
+The population is 10,000.
+The people speak Hindi and Urdu.